Why Sustainable Investment Structures Outperform One Time Grants?

 The Limitations Of One Time Grants

-Sustainable Giving As A Driver Of Systemic Change
+Sustainable Giving As A Driver Of System Change

 Shaping The Future Of Charitable Impact